Sigmmma/c20/src/content/h1/tags/model_collision_geometry/readme.md

 AI can figure out where to go by checking the pathfinding data on the [BSP][scenario_structure_bsp].
 However, since objects like [scenery][] and [units][unit] are not part of the BSP, Bungie implemented _pathfinding spheres_: spherical markers on objects that AI actively avoid walking into.

 By placing these spheres in an object's collision model, artists can tell the AI exactly where _not_.
 As far as we know, all object types can make use of pathfinding spheres.
-Note that pathfinding spheres outside the object's bounding sphere are ignored.
+The object's bounding sphere does not seem to affect AI avoidance of them.

 ## How to add them
 Pathfinding spheres are imported from the collision jms file of your object.
 They are marked with `#pathfinder` and their radius is the actual radius that the AI will avoid walking in relation to the mid-point.